The way customers make purchasing decisions today has completely transformed.

 Sales Insight: Draft or note all the objections you’ve faced and also brainstorm the ones you feel could be an objection.
 Come up with suitable answers beforehand, so that you are well-prepared at the touchpoint.

-There might be times when you’ll find yourself facing double challenges — first, the competition, and second, the prospect itself.
+In such cases, you’ll face double challenges — first, the competition, and second, the prospect itself.

 Suppose, you’re selling CRM services and your lead is currently using Excel and spreadsheets to run their workflow.
 In these cases, you need to highlight the benefits of your services and showcase why they need to break free from outdated methods.